buildkite-plugins/docker-compose-buildkite-plugin/README.md

 * Containers are built, run and linked on demand using Docker Compose
 * Containers are namespaced to each build job, and cleaned up after use
 * Supports pre-building of images, allowing for fast parallel builds across distributed agents
-* Supports pushing images to a repository
+* Supports pushing tagged images to a repository

 ## Example